CNA Requirements by State:

 Certified nurse assisting represents one of the fastest means of entry into nursing.
 The low barriers to entry pave the way for anyone with a desire to help others to prepare for direct patient care.
 In most states, the absence of a high school diploma will not restrict you from practice.
 But if you plan to advance to other careers in health, you will need high school diploma, at a minimum, to enroll in a degree or diploma program.

-The profession is expected to realize unprecedented growth due to an aging population that will require more medical attention over the next decade.
 Many CNAs move on to other careers in health or outside of health care, which creates a high turnover rate for the profession.
 Also, some experienced CNAs approaching retirement will also create vacancies as they leave the workforce.
 The ongoing demand is compounded by the fact that fewer people are enrolling in training programs, as compared to the past decade.
-Meanwhile, the Department of Labor1 expects employment to increase by 17% between the years 2014 and 2024, which is faster than the average growth rate for all occupations.
+Employment of nursing assistants is projected to grow 8 percent from 2019 to 2029, much faster than the average for all occupations*.

 CNAs may be able to choose work schedules that fit their needs.
 Day, night, and weekend shifts may be available, depending on the facility.
 They can also choose from a great variety of work settings, from home health care, hospice care, hospitals, or extended care facilities.
 Moreover, they work with people of all ages and perform tasks that vary from rehabilitation to disease prevention.
 Through continued education, CNAs can become a licensed nurse and explore an even wider range of career opportunities.